IKEA Billy: History

-The bookcase was designed in 1979 by Gillis Lundgren, the fourth employee of IKEA.
+In 1979, Gillis Lundgren, the fourth employee of IKEA, designed the first bookcase in the Billy line.
 His initial sketches for the bookcase were done on the back of a napkin.
 When designing the product, emphasis was placed on functionality and flexibility, recognizing that different homes had varying requirements and space availability.
-Lundgren also believed that the bookcase was an item of furniture that consumers might later wish to expand as their collections grew, and wanted to ensure his design was "attractive and timeless" so that it would remain in demand and not fall out of fashion.
+Lundgren also believed that the bookcase was an item of furniture that consumers might later wish to expand as their collections grew, and he wanted to ensure his design was "attractive and timeless" so that it would remain in demand and not fall out of fashion.
 The name Billy was chosen by Lundgren after an IKEA advertising manager named Billy Liljedahl stated that he wanted "a proper bookcase just for books" to be designed.

-The bookcase's first inclusion in the IKEA Catalogue was in the 1979 edition.
-Initially the bookcases were 90cm wide, but this was revised to 80cm in 1988 following complaints from customers that the shelves bent under the weight of the books and the item didn't fit on IKEA transport pallets.
+The 1979 edition of the IKEA Catalogue was the first to include the Billy bookcase.

+In 1988, the width of the bookcases, initially 90 cm, was revised down to 80 cm, in response to complaints from customers that the shelves bent under the weight of the books, as well as the fact that the item did not fit on the IKEA in-store transport pallets.